NelisW/myOpenHab/README.md

 ##Status

 Warning: I am a tool freak: a job started with the right tools is 50% done at the moment you start.
 This project is built on top of a series of  tools, integrated together into a powerful and easy to use/maintain system.
-At present I am still waiting for most of the hardware - somewhere in the mail between China and here.
+At present I am still waiting for most of the hardware - somewhere in the mail.
 The Raspberry Pi is running.

 The current status of this project is very early pre-alpha.
 It will take some time to complete this project.